 In an absolute monarchy, the monarch wields unrestricted political power over the sovereign state and its people.
 Until 1905 the Tsars of Russia governed as absolute monarchs.
 Another possible example might have been Kaiser Wilhelm II of Germany and Prussia.

 A republic is a government where the head of state is not a monarch.
 Leadership positions are directly or indirectly elected or appointed rather than inherited.
-In 1912 an example might have been the Republic of France.
+In 1912 an example might have been the Republic of France or even the United States of America.

 Question #2: To what four governments are students in school subjected?
 As citizens of the United States, the Commonwealth of Kentucky, the county of Bullitt, and the local school system, these students would be subject to the jurisdiction of the local school board, and the county, state, and federal governments.